Building Your Network Virtually

 Social media, now more than ever

-“Social media, particularly in the era of COVID-19, provides students with the opportunity to connect with others and learn about career paths,” says Kate Szumanksi, director of professional development and internships at Villanova University and instructor of an undergraduate course on social networking for career success.
-Maybe an internship fell through this summer, she says, but students can still learn about a field by following on Twitter relevant hashtags and chemists whose work they admire.
+“Social media provides students with the opportunity to connect with others and learn about career paths,” says Kate Szumanski, director of professional development and internships at Villanova University and instructor of an undergraduate course on social networking for career success.
+Students can still learn about a field by following on Twitter relevant hashtags and chemists whose work they admire.

 “Most of my social media engagement is following people on Twitter whose labs I could potentially be interested in or whose research helps me figure out what research I could be interested in,” says Javarcia Ivory, who is nearing the completion of a coterminal B.S. degree in biology with a concentration in biochemistry and master’s degree in epidemiology and clinical research at Stanford University.